electricbookworks/ebw-training/multiformat-editing/text/06-text.md

 Many fonts do not include glyphs for many less common unicode characters.
 If the font you are using in your editor does not show a character you have inserted, you might see a little box instead, as a [substitute character](https://en.wikipedia.org/wiki/Substitute_character) (sometimes called 'tofu').
 You may need to set the font you are editing in to one that supports a bigger glyph set.
 A good option is [Noto](https://www.google.com/get/noto/){:.show-url}.

+## Non-breaking spaces

+If you text will reflow every time it appears on someone's screen, you can't control where lines will break.
+A line may break, for instance, in the space in `100 mm`, or the number `100 000`, or before an `…` ellipsis.
+To avoid this, use a non-breaking space.

+A non-breaking space is a unicode character.

+In many Mac programs, you type a non-breaking space with Alt + Space.
+On Windows they shortcut varies between programs.
+If you're editing in markdown (or actually editing raw HTML), you represent a non-breaking space by typing `&nbsp;`.

+## Discretionary hyphens

+If you need to break a long word with a hyphen, never use an actual hyphen character.
+While it may look fine on your screen, when that text reflows the hyphen might appear in the middle of a line.

+Instead, insert a discretionary hyphen, also called a soft hyphen.
+A soft hyphen is a character that remains hidden until it's needed.
+If a word has a soft hyphen in it, you won't notice the hyphen unless the word can't fit at the end of a line, at which point the soft hyphen will show, and the word will break over the line.

+A soft hyphen is a unicode character.
+If you're editing markdown or raw HTML, type `&shy;` to represent a soft hyphen.
+(This is easy to remember, because a soft hyphen is shy.)

 ## Links and linking

 A common dilemma for editors is how to handle links to websites in multi-format books.